tensorflow/swift/docs/AggregateParameters.md

 For types that conform to `Parameterized`, the compiler can synthesize a member struct type `Parameters` (which includes all of the marked properties) and a computed instance `allParameters`.

-If all parameters have the same type, the compiler also synthesizes a conformance of `Parameters` to `ParameterAggregate`.
+If all parameters have the same type, the compiler also synthesizes a conformance of `Parameters` to `ParameterGroup`.

 ```swift
 struct Model : Parameterized {